queenofdowntime/square-one/tutorials/new-project-setup.md

 	echo "# learning about git" >> README.md
 	```

-	If you want to add more information to your README, you can open it up later
-	with a text editor.

 1. Now that we have created the first file in our project, we want git to track
 	it.